JATS Guide

 Examples

-An example of the element tagged correctly:
+An example of the <article-categories> element tagged correctly:

 <article-categories>